School of Nursing and Allied Health

-The mission of the School of Nursing and Allied Health is to prepare individuals to be leaders within interprofessional health teams as they provide quality services in diverse settings, as a result of our central confession that Jesus Christ is Lord.
+The mission of the School of Nursing and Allied Health is to prepare individuals to be leaders within inter-professional teams as they provide compassionate, holistic care for all members of society.

 HCU students in the Nursing program or the Kinesiology program can expect to be challenged, learn and be guided in an environment that provides a first-class education built on strong Christian values.
 As students in the School of Nursing and Allied Health, you will receive a comprehensive education that blends the arts and sciences to help you perform in a global society.
 Because of HCU’s strong reputation among nursing schools in Houston, our graduates with Nursing degrees or Kinesiology degrees are ready to market their skills in our city, which offers extensive job and career opportunities.
 You will also be fully prepared to take your education anywhere you choose.